 PASTOR STEVEN CANNOT RETURN TO UGANDA.
 Please prevent his deportation!

-For more information on the case of Steven Tendo, contact Jennifer Harbury, email@example.com 512-751-5852 a retired attorney in Texas who is spearheading this campaign.
+For more information on the case of Steven Tendo, contact Jennifer Harbury, firstname.lastname@example.org 512-751-5852 a retired attorney in Texas who is spearheading this campaign and will become his official sponsor once he is released.

 How about you?
 What motivates you to take an action step like this; what keeps you from doing so?